 Response Information

 Pennsylvania VOAD is responding to the needs of communities across the State.
 Below, you will find information regarding our current responses.
 For more information on how you can assist our response efforts, click here.
 You can learn more about the response activities of National VOAD members by viewing the NVOAD VOAD VISION.
+To get the best picture of unmet needs join the PAVOAD Coordination call each second Friday of the month at 9 AM ET.
+If you know of unmet needs or have reports to share, please be prepared for the call.

 FROM TIOGA COUNTY (Debbie Recovery)